chafc-fcig/chafc-fcig.github.io/guides/linking-to-an-ALA-occurrence-record.md

 ---
 title: Linking to an ALA occurrence record
-layout: page-with-toc
+layout: page
+parent: Guides
 ---

+# Linking to another record on the ALA

-# ALA Occurrence Records #
+## ALA Occurrence Records ##

-When we are delivering data to the ALA we are delivering occurrence records, indicating the occurrence of a particular organism in a particular location at a particular time.
+When museums deliver data to the ALA they are delivering occurrence records, indicating the occurrence of a particular organism in a particular location at a particular time.